 On average, a teacher spends six to eight hours each day in the classroom, and a student spends one-third of its day in the classroom.
 This should not come as a surprise, as the studies have revealed that, fine chalk dust is harmful to the human respiratory system.

-Today we talk about Simdega village in Jharkhand, which is trying to get freedom from chalk dust in the schools through one of a kind operation called ‘Operation Whiteboard’.
+Today we talk about Simdega district in Jharkhand, which is trying to get freedom from chalk dust in the schools through one of a kind operation called ‘Operation Whiteboard’.

 What is ‘Operation Whiteboard’?